 After the death of his wife, Sam Baldwin (Tom Hanks) moves to Seattle with his son, Jonah (Ross Mallinger).
 When Jonah calls in to a talk-radio program to find a new wife for his father, Sam grudgingly gets on the line to discuss his feelings.
 Annie Reed (Meg Ryan), a reporter in Baltimore, hears Sam speak and falls for him, even though she is engaged.
 Unsure where it will lead, she writes Sam a letter asking him to meet her at the Empire State Building on Valentine’s Day.

 Sleepless in Seattle is rated PG, but there is some language and talk about death of a loved one.
-There is also a scene where the father talks about getting laid.
+There is also a scene where the dad talks about getting laid.

 Happy Valentine’s Day!